dehen/Inventory-Profiles-Next.github.io/docs/profiles/index.md

 		"minecraft:splash_potion" -> "Potion" : {id:"minecraft:regeneration"}
 ```

-You can imagine that only having `"minecraft:splash_potion"` doesn't make much sense, but you can.
+You can imagine that only having `#!profiles "minecraft:splash_potion"` doesn't make much sense, but you can.
 You will end with a Splash Potion in that slot...
 But which one?!
 Nobody knows...

 ### Some advanced uses